 If you arrive at the Zurich airport, first take the train to the Zurich main station and then continue with S7 or S15.
 Trains from the airport towards the city run every few minutes.

-Tickets: If you stay in Zurich city, get a day pass for all zones.
+If you stay in Zurich city, the easiest option is to get a 24 hour pass for all zones.
 It's good for all public transportation around Zurich, up to Rapperswil.
-A one-way ticket costs 17.20CHF, the day pass 34.40CHF.
+A one-way ticket costs 17.20CHF, the 24 hour pass 34.40CHF.
 If you want to stay closer to the venue and save on transportation, please see the section further below with accomodation suggestions around Rapperswil.

 See this map for more information on accomodation, grocery stores, and other useful places.

 RegistrationTo the registration form

 Once we reach maximum capacity you will be queued into a wait list.
 In case that somebody cancels we will fill up the seats from the wait list in first come first serve order and let you know.
 Do not book anything before we have confirmed a seat for you (in a confirmation email) though.
 Confirmation emails are sent out in batches and this is a manual process, so expect some delay there.

 Organizing ZuriHac would not be possible without the help of all volunteers involved.

 - Main Organizers: Jasper Van der Jeugt, Farhad Mehta, Simon Meier

 - Beginner Track: Nicolas Gagliani, Martin Huschenbett

 - GHC DevOps Track: Andreas Herrmann, Niklas Hambüchen